Artur-Nayman/icon_changer/README.md

 ## Usage

-* Icons are automatically fetched from GitHub.
+* You can find icons from catalog page which is released on github.
 * Select icon categories using the tabs.
 * Click the "Install" button to download the icon to the local folder.
 * Choose a desktop shortcut and apply the icon to it.